bocoup/web-platform-contribution-guide/_sources/directory.rst.txt

   You can go back and use these fields to narrow down the results later.
 * In "Statuses", type "Fixed".
 * In "Components", find the relevant component.
-  Some components are very broad, e.g., Blink>CSS, and some are very specific, e.g., Blink>Layout>Ruby.
+  Some components are very broad, such as Blink>CSS, and some are very specific, such as Blink>Layout>Ruby.

 Click Search.
 Look at the Owners column, this is probably the person who fixed the issue.